whiteknight6766/KoboldHAPlugin/README.md

 # KoboldHAPlugin
 This is the code repo as submitted for the Home Assistant voice code challenge.
 Because I need documention for the challenge.
+This custom integration is intended to bring KoboldAI Large Language Models to the Home Assistant.
+Currently the integration is akin to a chat bot for your house.
+Ever wanted to argue with your house over whether or not to turn on the light?
+You can now attempt to have a philosophical debate about whether to turn on the kitchen light.
+This plug in exists because everyone is dieing for yet another argument in thier living room.
+Enjoy.

 # Prerequisites:
 1. A Kobold Horde API Key.
 Freely available at https://horde.koboldai.net/register<br>